 Our team of professionals will organise your business flights to Doha at very competitive rates.
-Whether travelling for business or leisure, your personal travel consultant will provide exceptional service which helps to create and maintain long lasting relationships with you or your company though finding you the best business or first class flights to Doha to suit your needs.
+Whether travelling for business or leisure, your personal travel consultant will provide exceptional service which helps to create and maintain long-lasting relationships with you or your company through finding you the best business or first class flights to Doha to suit your needs.

 Take a walk along the open parkland, known as Al Corniche, that runs along the gulf.
 AN area that is used for both exercise and relaxation by the locals, the path features many sculptures such as the famous Pearl on the Oyster Monument, as well as giving fantastic contracts between the new city skyline and traditional Dhow Wharf.

 Insider’s Tip: For an extra special evening, take a cruise from the Pearl Islands back to the Corniche.
 The city lights across the water make for a lovely experience that photographers and romantics alike will enjoy!

 Located at the city end of the Corniche, the Museum of Islamic Art sits proudly jutting out into the gulf.
 Containing some of the world’s finest Persian rugs, Turkish mosaics, and Damascene wood carvings, it is easy to get lost in the cool hallways for a few hours and experience a culture that has existed for centuries.

 Even if the beautiful art is of no interest, the building itself is a unique, modern take on the traditional styles of Arabic architecture in the area.
 Walking through the grand halls and courtyards is an experience all of its own!

 Insider’s Tip: The museum’s opening times vary day to day and entry is free of charge.
 Generally, they are open from mid-morning, although they do not open on Tuesdays.